 Why Teens Pay More

 The car insurance game is all based on statistics.
-Statistics are used to determine who is the most at risk for having an accident.
+Statistics are used to determine who is the most at risk of having an accident.
 Based on several different studies, statistics prove that drivers age 16 to 20 are the most likely to have an accident.
 Drivers 16 to 19 years old are four times more likely to have an accident than older more experienced drivers.
 This is why teens cost more to insure.

 How an Accident Affects Your Rates